ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 🍀 Uncategorized commands:

   1. ([thorough.bat](../BAT-and-UTIL-files-1/thorough.bat) - sets/unsets environment variables for thorough mode, so that no prompts auto-timeout.
 This is for those who want to trade thoroughness for speed.
 You can’t run things overnight in thorough mode.
+The most SRT files I’ve created in a day in thorough mode is 480, and that required some amount of attention from wake to sleep.

 -----------------------------------------------------------------------------------------------------------------------------------------------